Have You Been Arrested in Palm Springs?

 conclusion of your case.
 For over a decade,

-Attorney Joseph T. Rhea has defended the rights of the accused Attorney Rhea worked with a doctorate
+Attorney Joseph T. Rhea has defended the rights of the accused.
+Attorney Rhea is also the only

 from Harvard University.
 As a former Deputy Public Defender, he knows